Snapchat's $24 Billion Valuation Sets A High Bar For Its Future

 Snapchat’s parent company is expected to be valued at about $24 billion in its IPO, setting a high bar bar for a company that lost $515 million last year.

-Investors will buy the company’s stock for an initial price of $17 a share, according to reports, creating expectations for dramatic growth in users and revenue at the company, which will spend the coming years trying to live up to those expectations.
+Investors will buy the company’s stock for an initial price of $17 a share, the company said today, creating expectations for dramatic growth in users and revenue at the company, which will spend the coming years trying to live up to those expectations.

 Snap Inc, Snapchat’s parent company, brought in $405 million in revenue in 2016, while spending $925 million.